Pregnancy is a physically challenging period for women.

-As the body grows and expands to provide space for the baby that grows inside it, women experience a variety of physical difficulties, from and cramps to chronic pain in the body.
+As the body grows and expands to provide space for the baby that grows inside it, pregnant women experience a variety of physical difficulties, from nausea and cramps to chronic pain in the body.

 Contractions and stretches in the uterus – the longer the pregnancy progresses, the more the uterus grows and stretches, and trains for contractions before birth.
 This can cause discomfort and sometimes pain.